-The German Pastry Donauwelle Cake - in English "Danube wave" - is from the Danube region or Donauschwaben region.
-The Danube starts in the Black Forest and goes through many cities and countries towards the East with its final destination the Black Sea.
-The cuisine from that region is traditional and ancient.
-It has grown over the centuries and one recipe of that cuisine is the popular cake Donauwelle.
+This is a very special cake or pastry – The German Pastry Donauwelle Cake – in English it would be called the “Danube wave cake” – comes from the Danube region or the “Donauschwaben” region.
+The Danube starts in the Black Forest and winds goes through many valleys, cities and countries towards the East with its final destination the Black Sea.
+The cuisine from that region is traditional and historic.
+It has grown over the centuries and one recipe of that cuisine is remaining as a very popular cake, the Donauwelle.

 200 g butter (for the biscuit cake)